Work Packages & Deliverables

 D4.2 – Pilot Execution Report: This deliverable reports on Task 4.2 pilots.
 The outcome of this deliverable is a description of the pilot 1 execution for the offline produced content scenarios and pilot 2 execution for live event content within the ImmersiaTV project.

 D4.3 – Technical Evaluation: This deliverable will detail the technical aspects of the outcome of the pilots, what worked and what didn’t, what should be improved from a technical performance perspective.
 The technical evaluation will be focused on the performance monitoring of different components delivered in the iterations of the project, the lessons learned in each iteration, and guidelines to improve performance.

 D4.4 – User Evaluation: This report details, iteratively, the perception of the experience by the end- users, as well as the perception of professional content producers using the production tools from performance and service management perspectives.
 Usability aspects are also included in this report.

 D5 1 – Market analysis report: This report provides a Market Opportunity Analysis of ImmersiaTV.
-To do so, it analyses how ImmersiaTV‘s Value Chain, with 6 main categories of stakeholders identified.
+To do so, it analyses ImmersiaTV‘s Value Chain, with 6 main categories of stakeholders identified.
+In particular it analyses in a detailed manner the business model features of (i) three potentially close competitors for ImmersiaTV and (ii) three of the main 360 video distribution platforms.
 Then it provides a description of the main market trends for audiovisual immersive products.
 Finally, based on these analyses, it provides a set of recommendations regarding ImmersiaTV’s positioning in its Value Chain.